joinpursuit/Pursuit-Core-iOS/lessons/conditionals/exercises/exercises.md

 ### Question 1.
 What is one reason to use a __switch__ over an __if__ statement?
-- a.
-They are exactly the same.
-- b.
-A switch statement is more versatile because it lets you use ranges and sequences in a single case statement.
-- c.
-Switch statements are easier to read.

 ### Question 2.
 What's missing from the switch statement below?